chrismurray1980/milestone-project-4-online-cookbook/project_planning.md

 ### User experience

 This site allows cooks of various abilities to quickly search for and view recipes.
 Users with a registered email address and password can add new recipes to the site and edit/delete the recipes they have added previously.
-They also have the ability to like their favourite recipes and save personal search filters.
+They also have the ability to like recipes and add/remove recipes from their favourites.

 ### Vision Statement